 Brad: I went to a band called Karnivool,

 Stev: An Australian band?
+Here in Perth?

-Stev: You didn’t work out, did you?
+Stev: You didn’t work though, did you?

-Tony: No I worked for birds.
-I did work for Karnivool about when they first started but then I left Karnivool to go to Grinspoon.
+Tony: No I worked for Birds.
+I did work for Karnivool, about, when they first started but then I left Karnivool to go to Grinspoon.
 Grinspoon offered me money to you know go bigger, tour more of the world.